 5.7.4 In designating appropriate areas for development, the Core Strategy has ensured that designated areas of importance for biodiversity will not directly be harmed and new development should avoid damage to the ecological value of such areas.
-New development, whether on brownfield or greenfield sites, gives the opportunity to create or restore areas of biodiversity, based on the priority habitats and species set out in the National and Kent Biodiversity Action Plans (BAPs).
+The extent and location of designated sites is shown in Figure 7.
+New development, whether on brownfield or greenfield sites, gives the opportunity to create or restore areas of biodiversity, based on the priority habitats and species set out in the National and Kent Biodiversity Action Plans (BAPs) and on Biodiversity Opportunity Areas that have been defined for Kent.
 The Council will expect such proposals to be an integral part of new development.
 Where there are opportunities, the design of new developments, including open spaces, should incorporate habitat linkages that provide the opportunity to enhance biodiversity.
 Further guidance can be found in 'Biodiversity By Design' and the Biodiversity Appendix to the Kent Design Guide, 2006.
+Support will be given to the application of agri-environment schemes, forestry, flood defence and other land management practices to deliver biodiversity targets, increase the wildlife value of land, reduce diffuse pollution, and protect soil resources.